General Armand Augustin Louis de Caulaincourt

 Pronunciation:

-In early 1796, Aubert-Dubayet was sent as ambassador to Constantinople, and Caulaincourt followed him there, getting his first taste of foreign diplomacy.
-During the summer of 1797 Caulaincourt returned to France, this time assisting the Turkish ambassador to France.
-In late 1798 he rejoined the army in the 8th Cavalry with the Army of the Rhine.
-The next year he fought at Stockach and then in July was promoted to chef de brigade of the 2nd Carabiniers.
-That November Caulaincourt was wounded by two shots at Weinheim, but he was back in action the next year to fight at Messkirch and Neresheim.
+In early 1796 Aubert-Dubayet was sent as ambassador to Constantinople and Caulaincourt followed him there, getting his first taste of foreign diplomacy.
+During the summer of 1797 Caulaincourt returned to France and in August he began serving with the Army of the Sambre and Meuse.
+In late 1798 Caulaincourt began serving in the 8th Cavalry with the Army of the Rhine.
+The following March he fought at Stockach and then in July was promoted to chef de brigade of the 2nd Carabiniers.
+In November of 1799 Caulaincourt was wounded by two shots at Weinheim, but he was back in action the next year to fight at Messkirch and Neresheim.

 Later in the year 1800, Caulaincourt was sent to Russia on a diplomatic mission.
-Upon his return in 1802, Napoleon made him an aide-de-camp, and in 1803 Napoleon promoted him to général de brigade.
+Upon his return in 1802, Napoleon made him an aide-de-camp and then in 1803 Napoleon promoted him to général de brigade.
 In March of 1804 Caulaincourt traveled to Strasbourg and was allegedly complicit in the arrest of the Duke of Enghien, though he would vehemently dispute any involvement in this event for the rest of his life.
-Made Master of Horse that year, the next year he was promoted to général de division and rewarded with the Grand Eagle of the Legion of Honor.
+Made Master of Horse in June of that year, the next year he was promoted to général de division and rewarded with the Grand Eagle of the Legion of Honor.
+Caulaincourt went on to serve on the staff of the Grande Armée throughout the campaigns of 1805 to 1807.

-Unemployed by the Bourbons, when Napoleon returned from exile for the Hundred Days, Caulaincourt became Minister of Foreign Affairs, replacing Talleyrand.
-Made a Peer of France by Napoleon, after Napoleon abdicated a second time the Bourbons proscribed him for rejoining Napoleon.
-Due to his mutual friendship and respect with Tsar Alexander of Russia stemming from his days as ambassador, Caulaincourt was removed from the proscription lists by Alexander's command.4 He retired from public life immediately afterwards, and later wrote memoirs based on his daily notes.
+Unemployed by the Bourbons, when in 1815 Napoleon returned from exile for the Hundred Days, Caulaincourt again became Minister of Foreign Affairs, replacing Talleyrand.
+Made a Peer of France by Napoleon, after Napoleon abdicated a second time the restored Bourbons proscribed him for rejoining Napoleon.
+However, due to Caulaincourt's friendship with Tsar Alexander stemming from his days as ambassador, Alexander ordered that Caulaincourt be removed from the proscription lists, and the Bourbon government complied.3 Caulaincourt retired from public life immediately afterwards, and later he wrote memoirs based on his daily notes.

 Notes